Our Education Philosophy:

 Grade 1 (maximum 60 students)

 Through interactive games and activities, students will explore how Wisconsin animals survive and grow.
-Your students will enjoy crawling through the brush pile, meeting a banded song bird (weather permitting) and more!
+Your students will enjoy crawling through the brush pile, pretending to be squirrels storing food for winter and more!
 Program takes place on trails near the Nature Center.
-Updated and correlated to the Next Generation Science Standards.
+Updated and correlated to the Next Generation Science Standards. *Note, we no longer show banded song birds in this program.
 Cottonwood Trail Pre and Post Activities

 Length: 2 hours